katrine-lombardo/Project-Sherpa/docs/data-models.md

 ### ee_skills
-This joining table allows us to see the current skill proficiency for a particular skill for a partocular employee.
+This joining table allows us to see the current skill proficiency for a particular skill for a particular employee.
+Note that in a startup environment it won't always be the employee's direct manager conducting these evaluations.

 | Field            | Type              | What it is                           |
 | ---------------- | ----------------- | ------------------------------------ |